-This film recording the routine of a small girl getting ready for school was supervised by the Infants Panel Scotland in 1950.
-The story carefully points out the importance of hygiene and diet in her routine.
-She is woken up by her mother; she washes and dresses herself in her school uniform, brushes her hair and her mother ties a ribbon in it.
-She has a breakfast of porridge and milk, and a piece of buttered toast with marmalade.
+A girl gets ready for school.
+She is woken up and washes and dresses herself in her school uniform.
+She has a breakfast of porridge and milk and a piece of buttered toast with marmalade.
 She puts on her shoes, school bonnet, raincoat and satchel.
 She then cleans her teeth and leaves the house for school.

 Questions & Activities